 Buying Clothing for Children

-It is truly amazing these days how early kids start asking for the top of’ the’ line’, ‘name’brand’, ‘just’gotta’ have’it”, cause’everyone’else’does clothing.
-It’s like these little guys are pulled aside in kindergarten and told by the secret clothing police that this will be the last year they can get away their big brother’s hand me downs and sneakers from Payless.
-By first grade, both boys and girls, start recognizing the statement that clothing makes.
-Is this right?
-Should we buy into this?
-Should we turn our children into clothing outcasts to prove a point?
-Buying clothing for children shouldn’t become a moral dilemma, but unfortunately for many parents, it is.
+It’s truly amazing these days how early kids start asking for the “top-of-the-line,” “name-brand,” “gotta-have-it-because-everyone-else-does” clothing.
+It’s like these little ones are pulled aside in kindergarten and told by the secret clothing police that this will be the last year they can get away with wearing their big brother’s hand-me-downs and sneakers from Payless.
+By first grade, both boys and girls start recognizing the statement that clothing makes.

 Share: